-Most "pages" in this book have lots of small code samples so the number of words per page will be
+Most "pages" in this book have lots of small code samples so the number of words per page will be about half that of a typical textbook.

 This book will be used both as a textbook and a reference.
-In its role as a textbook it presents concepts you should understand and on which you will be tested.
-In its role as a reference it may help you complete assignments.
+In its role as a textbook, it presents concepts you should understand and on which you will be tested.
+In its role as a reference, it may help you complete assignments.